Okay, so Obama's out there now saying, time to stop debating and time to work together.

 Now, I'm talking about current leadership.

-You've got obviously some freshmen and some of the Tea Party people.
+You've got, obviously, some freshmen and some of the Tea Party people.

-That's why they think they're there.
+That's why they think they're there, obviously.

 Yeah.

-What what did you know about him?
+What did you know about him?

-Uh, that he cried a lot.
+That he cried a lot.

-And um But you knew that that what I'm getting at is that you knew that or suspected that long before the Republicans even won the election.
+What I'm getting at is that you knew that or suspected that long before the Republicans even won the election.

 Yeah.